viswa2/DevOps/aws-fundamentals/README.md

 `Ans:`  AWS Cost Explorer

+AWS Cost Explorer - AWS Cost Explorer has an easy-to-use interface that lets you visualize, understand, and manage your AWS costs and usage over time.
+AWS Cost Explorer includes a default report that helps you visualize the costs and usage associated with your top five cost-accruing AWS services, and gives you a detailed breakdown of all services in the table view.

 Which pricing tool enables you to receive alerts when your service usage exceeds a threshold that you have defined?

 `Ans:` AWS Budgets